hull/hull-connectors/NEW_README.md

 ## oauth handler

 The OAuth Handler has been rewritten.
 It is now stricter and requires less configuration.
-Here's how you use it:
+The `Status` endpoint is configured to be `${URL}/status` -> here below it would be `/auth/status` Here's how you use it:

 ### Manifest